-Tidelift provides the tools, data, and strategies driving an inclusive and organization-wide approach to improving the health and security of the open source powering your applications.
+Tidelift provides the tools, data, and strategies that help organizations assess risk and improve the health, security, and resilience of the open source used in their applications.

-Tidelift partners directly with a growing network of open source maintainers to ensure your open source software supply chain meets enterprise standards now and into the future.
+Tidelift partners directly with maintainers and pays them to ensure the open source software organizations rely on meets enterprise standards now and into the future.

-Join us June 7, 2022, for Upstream, a one-day celebration of open source, the developers who use it, and the maintainers who make it.
+A free one-day celebration of open source, the developers who use it, and the maintainers who create it

 Tidelift fielded our annual survey of technologists—including software developers, engineering executives and managers, architects, and devops pros—who build applications with open source.

 Tidelift CEO Donald Fischer gives a talk entitled Software + People: An optimistic (and practical) way forward for the open source software supply chain at Tidelift's annual conference, Upstream.

 Tidelift named a Cool Vendor in the May 2022 Gartner Cool Vendors in Software Engineering

 As part of an open source software strategy, organizations are increasingly hosting curated OSS package management and artifact repositories internally to mitigate risk and reduce developer friction.